readmeio/oas/README.md

     oas init

-It will walk you through how to document your API with Open API Initiave.
+It will walk you through how to document your API with a OpenAPI 3.0 Spec.

 Swagger Inline
 --------------